Jordan Blount

-Jordan Blount (born 5 January 1997) is an Irish professional basketball player.
-He played college basketball for UIC.
+Jordan Blount (born 5 January 1997) is an Irish professional basketball player for KCYMS of the Irish Super League, and previously for Neptune.
+He played college basketball for the UIC Flames.

 Early life and career

 Growing up on the north side of Cork, Blount was obsessed with basketball from an early age, frequently player in older age groups.
-At the age of 15, after being tagged the best player Ireland had seen in decades, he moved to England to join the Plymouth Raiders youth team and won the BCS Cup while also playing and getting some minutes with the BBL team.
-Blount received interest from professional teams such as Real Madrid and Estudiantes but ended up joining Canarias Basketball Academy, as he had the desire to play college basketball in the United States.
+At the age of 15, he moved to England to join the Plymouth Raiders youth team and won the BCS Cup.
+Blount received interest from professional teams but ended up joining Canarias Basketball Academy, as he had the desire to play college basketball in the United States.
 He was recruited by Georgia Tech although they wanted him to attend a preparatory school.
-After two years playing with Canarias, Blount enrolled at the SPIRE Academy.
-He committed to UIC.
-Blount had received a number of D1 offers but said he chose UIC because of his relationships with the staff.
+After two years playing with Canarias, Blount enrolled at the SPIRE Academy and later committed to UIC.

 College career

-Blount did not play his freshman year at UIC due to some NCAA restraints.
+Blount did not play his freshman year at UIC.
 As a sophomore, he averaged 6.8 points, 6.8 rebounds, and 2.3 assists per game.
 On 5 December 2018, Blount scored a career-high 27 points in a 94-75 win against Illinois State.
 Blount averaged 9.3 points and 5.6 rebounds per game as a junior.
-He suffered an ACL tear in June 2019 but returned to the court in December 2019.
+He suffered an ACL tear in June 2019 playing under but returned to the court in December 2019.
 As a senior at UIC, Blount averaged 6.3 points, 4.0 rebounds, and 1.1 assists per game.
 Though he had an additional year of eligibility, he opted to turn professional.

 Professional career

 On 14 August 2020, Blount signed with Basket Navarra Club of the LEB Plata.
 After playing in three games, he parted ways with the team.
 Blount averaged 11.3 points, 4.7 rebounds and 1.7 steals per game.
 On 17 November, he signed with Força Lleida of the LEB Oro.
 Blount averaged 1.8 points and 1.3 rebounds per game in four games.
 He signed with CD Carbajosa of the LEB Plata on 26 January 2021.

 In August 2021, Blount signed with Úrvalsdeild karla club Þór Akureyri.
-He was released in November the same year due to an injury.
+He was released in November due to an injury.
+In December 2021, he joined Sindri for the rest of the 2021–22 season.

+Blount played for Neptune in the 2022–23 Irish Super League season and earned All-Star Second Team honours.

+On 6 May 2024, KCYMS Basketball Club announced it has signed Blount for the 2024-25 Irish Super League season.